ArdenB/ArdenB.github.io/CV.md

 ---

 ### Education
-- 2015-Current: Doctor of Philosophy in the Faculty of Science.
+- 2015-Current: **Doctor of Philosophy in the Faculty of Science**.
 The University of New South Wales: Climate Change Research Centre.
 ARC Centre of Excellence for Climate System Science
-- 2009-2012: Bachelor of Environmental Science (Honours, Class 1) University of Wollongong Dean’s Merit List.
+- 2009-2012: **Bachelor of Environmental Science** (Honours, Class 1) University of Wollongong Dean’s Merit List.

 ### Teaching
 - **Lab Demonstration**